About the Bourgogne LLD Referral Centre ?

 How is an assessment conducted ?

-- Step 1 : Multidisciplinary assessment: paedopsychiatric and neuropaediatric consultations, with paraclinical workup, if necessary (blood test, EEG, brain MRI, etc.), speech therapy, neuropsychological and occupational therapy assessments +/- an interview with a social worker, as required.
-If assessments have already been conducted, only a supplementary assessment or a medical summary may be recommended.
+- 2nd step: Multidisciplinary evaluation: child psychiatric and neuropediatric consultations, with possible paraclinical assessment (blood test, EEG, cerebral MRI...), nursing interview, speech therapy, neuropsychology, occupational therapy, interview with the social worker according to the needs.
+If assessments have already been carried out, only a complementary assessment or a medical synthesis can be proposed.

-Within the framework of the LLD Referral Centre, the neuropsychologist evaluates cognitive functions such as attention-span and memory processes, etc. and is therefore involved in the multidisciplinary diagnosis.
+Neuropsychologist at 60%.
+Within the framework of the CRTLA, the neuropsychologist evaluates cognitive functions such as attentional processes, memory, etc.